signaldust/bunny-jit/README.md

 compile everything from `src/`; let me know if it needs some tweaking, I'll test it myself eventually).

-This is work in relatively early progress.
-It sort of works, but some things like [function calls](#calling-functions) are not done robustly yet and there are likely serious bugs hiding.
+This is work in somewhat early progress.
+It should mostly, but some things like [function calls](#calling-functions) are not very robust yet.

-The code tries to cross-check it's own invariants, but this is sadly not bullet-proof.
+I feel like it's getting to the point, where it's probably worthwhile to experiment with, but please expect to find (and preferably report) some bugs as the test-coverage is still somewhat limited.
+The code tries to cross-check it's own invariants, but this is sadly not bullet-proof and some bugs (eg. issues with native binary encoding) won't be found this way.
-Check back in a week or two and it's probably a lot more robust.

 **Please don't use it for production yet.**